 In 2020 the government announced £1 billion of funding to support children and young people to catch up lost time after school closure.
 This is especially important for the most vulnerable and disadvantaged backgrounds.

-The Government is providing funding of £150 million per annum for until 2020 to provide new, substantial primary school sport funding.
-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
+The Government provides funding of £150 million per annum for schools to provide new, substantial primary sport funding.
+This funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and sees money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.

 The sport funding can only be spent on sport and PE provision in schools.

 You can view or download our Sports Premium allocation and find out how this has been used at our school

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.